mailgun/documentation/source/api-inbox-placement.rst

 from                     string       Required.
 The email address from which the email should be sent. subject                  string       Required.
 The subject of the email. html                     string       Required.
 The body of the email represented in HTML. provider_filter          list         Optional.
-A list of provider domains for which you wish to test inbox placement. seedlist                 string       Optional.
+A list of provider domains.
+This field can be used to test inbox placement against a subset of provider(s).
+See the List Providers section for available providers. seedlist                 string       Optional.
 The identifier for the seedlist you wish to use.
 =====================    =========    ======================================================================================================================